 What to Expect During a Hearing Test

 When you arrive for your hearing test, you will be greeted by the front office staff and asked to fill out a few simple forms.
-These forms ask you to provide some basic information about you, your medical history, and your health insurance if applicable.
-You will also receive our notice of privacy as mandated by law – notice of privacy link here.
+These forms ask you to provide some basic information about yourself, your medical history and, your health insurance, if applicable.
+You will also receive our notice of privacy as mandated by law before being given the hearing test.

 Meet your Audiologist, Dr. Douglas Steinberg, Au.D.